jrekier/minimal-mistakes/_pages/about.md

 # The author

 ![earth]({{ site.url }}{{ site.baseurl }}/images/earth-interior.jpg){: .align-right width="400"}
 I am currently a postdoc at the Royal Observatory of Belgium where I do research on the dynamics of the deep interior of the Earth and other planets or moons.
 I specialise in mathematical modelling based on the resolution of dynamical systems of partial differential equations, using analytical and numerical methods.
-My main focus is on the stufy of the fluid dynamics of the liquid layers of planets (core and ocean) and their interactionwith tides, rotation and magnetic fields.
+My main focus is to study of the fluid dynamics of the liquid layers of planets (core and ocean) and their interactionwith tides, rotation and magnetic fields.

 Before I occupied my current position, I obtained my PhD from the University of Namur working on the applications of techniques from numerical relativity to problems of cosmology.
 More specifically, I built numerical model to study how large objects like galaxies or cluster of galaxies can form inside a Universe in expansion.